csunghye/acoustic_pipeline/README.md

 ## Notes

-1. For now, `-forced_aligner True` only calculates word duration measures.
-I will include more features later.
+1. For now, `-forced_aligner True` runs the forced aligner, but it does not calculate any measures.
+Users are welcome to use the aligned files to calculate any measures they want, but the pipeline won't measure anything yet.
+Word duration-related measures might be added in a later version.
+Also, note that the forced aligner will run on speech segments by temporarily segmenting audio files into smaller chunks for better accuracy.
+If the input audio file is in stereo, the channels will merge before running the forced-aligner.
+This behavior is a temporary solution, because it's hard to decide who's speaking in which channel without running other programs.
+Since timestamps in the transcripts are used for the forced alignment, alignments should be good enough.
+I will come up with another solution later.

 2. MATLAB crashes quite frequently when running covarep if an audio file is too large.
 If the audio file is over 100 Mb, consider segmenting the file first before running it through the pipeline.

-3. For users who are not using Audiopipe1-deployed machines: This program can be used in personal machines, etc. Please change these three lines in the `acousticsLib/run_programs.py` by replacing the location of each program with a new location:
+3. For users who are not using Audiopipe1-deployed machines: This program can be used in personal machines, etc. Please change these lines in the `acousticsLib/run_programs.py` by replacing the location of each program with a new location:

 - `SAD_location = "/usr/local/src/ldc_sad_hmm-1.0.9/perform_sad.py"`
 - `openSMILE_default_config_location = "/usr/local/src/opensmile/config/is09-13/IS13_ComParE.conf"`
-- `acoustic_pipeline_location = './acoustic_pipeline_1.0.1'`
+- `acoustic_pipeline_location = "./acoustic_pipeline_1.0.1"`
+- `forced_alignment_location = "/usr/local/src/segment.py"`

-4. Multithreading is not available now.
-I will implement this later.
+4. Multithreading is not available now, so processing many files at batch might take some time.
+I will implement this function later.

 5. The speech quality checking function outputs a low SNR when a speaker on the channel does not speak much.
 I will debug this problem later.